Stroke and thrombosis program

 People rarely think of children as being at risk for stroke.
 But the truth is, strokes can happen to people of all ages, even to babies in the womb.
 For children especially, strokes are oftentimes related to bleeding and clotting disorders.

 Approximately six in 100,000 children are affected by stroke.
 Here in the U.S., it is a leading cause of death among children.
 Nearly 60 percent of childhood strokes occur in boys.
 Because the causes and symptoms are so different, treating stroke in children requires specialized training.
-The good news is that, compared to adults, children have a better chance of recovering from stroke.
-That's because their brains are still growing, so they have a better chance of growing up and becoming happy, healthy adults.

 What is a stroke?